HHS/TANF-app/docs/Technical-Documentation/user_role_management.md

 ### Group List

 - Clicking on "Groups" from the Admin Home page gives you a list of all of the existing groups.
-- Current groups listed are "System Admin", "OFA Admin" , and "Data Prepper" (this will be updated when [#940](https://github.com/raft-tech/TANF-app/issues/940) is addressed).
+- Current groups listed are "System Admin", "OFA Admin" , and "Data Analyst".

 ![](images/group_list.png)